RamKumarYadav1/NopCommerce-Automation-Framework/README.md

 #### Have Developed this Test Automation Framework using following Tools and Tech Stack:
 1. Java
 2. Selenium WebDriver
-3. TestNG
-4. JUnit
+3. JUnit
-5. Gherkin
+4. Gherkin
-6. Cucumber Framework
+5. Cucumber Framework
-7. Page Object Model (POM)
+6. Page Object Model (POM)
-8. Behaviour-Driven Development (BDD)
+7. Behaviour-Driven Development (BDD)
-9. Maven
+8. Maven
-10. Intellij IDE
+9. Intellij IDE

 #### About
 • We can perform Automation Testing of NopCommerce (admin-demo.nopcommerce) web application using this Test Automation Framework.